 Swap chips and mash for wholemeal pasta, baked plantain or sweet potato.

-Swap white rice for brown rice.
+Swap white rice for brown or basmati rice.

 Other healthier carbs